Learning from Noisy Labels for Entity-Centric Information Extraction: Experiment

-We evaluate these noise filtering strategies on TACRED with BERT$_\text{BASE}$ as the base model.
-For both alternative strategies, we prune/relabel $\delta_t=\delta \cdot \frac{t}{T}$ percent of examples in each training batch with the largest training losses following~\citet{Han2018CoteachingRT}, where $t$ is the current number of training steps, $T$ is the total number of training steps, and $\delta$ is the maximum pruning/relabeling rate.
-The training loss is defined as the average supervision losses of the $M$ models, where we set $M=2$ in consistent with the main experiments (\Cref{ssec:main_results}).
+We evaluate the two noise filtering strategies on TACRED using BERT$_\text{BASE}$ as the base model.
+For both strategies, we prune/relabel $\delta_t=\delta \cdot \frac{t}{T}$ percent of examples with the largest training loss in each training batch following~\citet{Han2018CoteachingRT}, where $t$ is the current number of training steps, $T$ is the total number of training steps, and $\delta$ is the maximum pruning/relabeling rate.
+These hyperparameters are tuned on the development set.
+The training loss is defined as the average task-specific loss of the $M$ models, where we set $M=2$ in consistent with the main experiments (\Cref{ssec:main_results}).
+We try $\delta$ from $\{2\%, 5\%, 8\%\}$ and report the best results.

-Results are shown in Table~\ref{tab:ablation}, where the small-loss selection strategy generally underperforms the base model without noise filtering.
-Relabeling outperforms the base model when $\delta=2\%$ or $5\%$ but the improvements are lesser in comparison to the proposed co-regularization method.
-We observe that these two strategies mostly prune/relabel training examples from long-tail classes, which often cause large training losses due to a relatively small number of training examples.
-Once pruned/relabeled, such long-tail cases are likely to be excluded from training, causing further error propagation that can lead to biased prediction.
-Our framework, on the contrary, adopts an agreement loss instead of pruning/relabeling, which reduces such error propagation.
+Results are shown in Table~\ref{tab:ablation}.
+We find that $\delta=2\%$ achieves the best performance for both strategies.
+The small-loss selection strategy underperforms the base model without noise filtering.
+Relabeling outperforms the base model slightly, but the improvements are lesser than the proposed co-regularization method.
+We observe that these two strategies do not work well on imbalanced datasets, mostly pruning or relabeling training examples from long-tail classes.
+Specifically, on the TACRED dataset, where the \textsc{na} class accounts for $~80\%$ of the total labels, only $20\%$ pruned labels are from \textsc{na} while the remaining $80\%$ are from other classes.
+It is because that the model's predictions will be biased towards the frequent classes on imbalanced datasets, therefore leading to the large training loss on long-tail instances.
+Once pruned or relabeled, such long-tail instances are excluded from training, causing further error propagation that can lead to more biased predictions.
+Our framework, on the contrary, adopts an agreement loss instead of hard pruning or relabeling, which reduces such error propagation.

-\stitle{Alternative aggregates for $\bm{q}$.} Besides the average probability, we evaluate two other aggregates for $\bm{q}$, i.e. the average logits and the min probability (\Cref{sec:agreement}).
+\stitle{Alternative aggregates for $\bm{q}$.} Besides the average probability, we evaluate two other aggregates for $\bm{q}$, i.e. the average logits and the max-loss probability (\Cref{sec:agreement}).
 This experiment is conducted with $M=2$. $F_1$ results on the relabeled TACRED test set (\Cref{tab:other_functions}) suggest that different aggregates generally achieve comparable performance, with a marginal difference of up to $0.6\%$ in $F_1$.
 Therefore, the default setup is suggested to be the average probability, which is easier to implement.